Large Powers asymptotics, Khinchin families and Lagrangian distributions: Probability generating functions

 We start with a probability generating function $\phi$ of a variable $Y$ taking values in $\{0,1, \ldots\}$.
 We assume that $\phi$ is in $\K$.

 This variable $Y$ generates a cascade or Galton-Watson random process starting (initial stage) with a single individual.
-The variable $Y$ gives the random number of immediate descendants, the offspring, of each individual in every generation.
+The variable $Y$ gives the random number of immediate descendants, the offsprings of each individual in every generation.

 The random number of individuals in generation $n$ is denoted by $G_n$; the generation $0$ is the initial stage.
 We have $G_0\equiv 1$ and

 where the $Y_{n,j}$ are independent copies of $Y$.

 Let us denote $\phi^\prime(1)\triangleq \lim_{t\uparrow 1} \phi^\prime(t)=\E(Y)$.
 Observe that $\phi^\prime(1)=m_\phi(1)$.